Automattic/Edit-Flow/readme.txt

 **Assigning Custom Statuses to Posts**

 * With custom statuses defined, they can now be assigned to posts.
-The plugin adds the custom statuses to the “Status” dropdown when editing a post (screenshot above).
+The plugin adds the custom statuses to the "Status" dropdown when editing a post (screenshot above).
 Additionally, given the likely frequency of use of this feature, the Status dropdown is made visible by default.
 The plugin also allows you to set a default status for new posts, which WordPress sets to "Draft" by default.

 **Managing Posts**